 While there are a good number of advantages to offering a cash discount, there are some drawbacks you need to consider.

-People tend to spend more when they pay with a credit card.
+The major drawback is that people tend to spend more when they pay with a credit card.
 Because people cannot see the money physically leaving their wallets, they’re more likely to add another item or two onto their purchase.

 Cash Discounts Compliance